Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/ShowLabelsOnLayers/README.md

 1. Create a `ServiceFeatureTable` using a feature service URL.
 2. Create a `FeatureLayer` from the service feature table.
-3. Create a `TextSymbol` to use for displaying the label text.
-4. Create a JSON string for the label definition.
+3. Create an `ArcadeLabelExpression` for the label definition.
-    * Set the "LabelExpressionInfo.expression" key to express what the text the label should display.
-You can use fields of the feature by using `$feature.field_name` in the expression.
+    * You can use fields of the feature by using `$feature.field_name` in the expression.
-    * To use the text symbol, set the "symbol" key to the symbol's JSON representation using `textSymbol.toJson()`.
+4. Create a `TextSymbol` to control how the label text is styled.
-5. Create a label definition from the JSON using `LabelDefinition.fromJson(json)`.
+5. Create a `LabelDefinition` by passing in the `ArcadeLabelExpression` and `TextSymbol`.
 6. Add the definition to the feature layer with `featureLayer.labelDefinitions().append(labelDefinition)` .
 7. Lastly, enable labels on the layer using `featureLayer.setLabelsEnabled()`.

 ## Relevant API

+* ArcadeLabelExpression
 * FeatureLayer
 * LabelDefinition
 * TextSymbol